 In 2007, Cuoco debuted in her role as Penny on The Big Bang Theory.
 The sitcom focuses on geeky roommates Sheldon (Jim Parsons) and Leonard (Johnny Galecki), and their fellow genius friends Howard (Simon Helberg) and Raj (Kunal Nayyar).
 Cuoco plays Sheldon and Leonard's friendly, non-intellectual neighbor who becomes Leonard's love interest.
 The chemistry between Cuoco and Galecki was so strong that the pair were a real-life couple for a time.
 With its collection of offbeat characters and its sharp writing, the show soon won over legions of viewers.

 Initially, Cuoco was the only female among her co-stars.
 Later Melissa Rauch and Mayim Bialik joined the cast.
 In 2014, Cuoco, along with Parsons and Galecki, negotiated an impressive salary increase.
 The trio signed one of TV's biggest deals to earn each of them $1 million per episode.
-She told Redbook magazine that "it's so comforting to know that I'll be able to take care of my family and parents, because without them, none of this would have happened."
+Cuoco told Redbook magazine that "it's so comforting to know that I'll be able to take care of my family and parents, because without them, none of this would have happened."

-Cuoco married Ryan Sweeting on December 31, 2013, but they announced they were divorcing in September 2015.
-Outside of work, Cuoco is an avid horse rider.
+Like her husband, Cuoco is an avid horse rider.
 She is also a former nationally ranked amateur tennis player.